BlackAR/CS430P2/README.md

 # CS430P2
 Second Project for Computer Graphics Course

-NOTE: If you receive an error during compilation with regards to the math library (sqrt) and are using Linux, you will need to append -lm to the compiler command in the makefile as follows:
+NOTE: In order to use the math library, Linux requires -lm be appended to the compile command, if you are unable to compile it, try removing it from the command in the makefile as follows:

-gcc raycast.c -o raycast -lm
+gcc raycast.c -o raycast

 Otherwise, simply call make to compile, then run program by calling:
 ./raycast width height input.json output.ppm